 What’s not to love about buying in bulk?
-It certainly beats having to waste all that gas making multiple trips to the store!
-This is especially true when it comes to stocking up on firewood.
+It certainly beats wasting all that gas making multiple trips to the store!
+This is especially true when stocking up on bulk firewood for sale.

-But you have to be careful when you’re dealing with bulk logs for sale.
-What you don’t want is to buy a whole bunch only to realize the wood is junk or you bought too much or have nowhere to store it.
+But you must be careful when dealing with bulk logs for sale.
+You don’t want to buy a whole bunch only to realize the wood is junk, or you bought too much or have nowhere to store it.

 We’ve learned these lessons the hard way from nearly 30 years of experience in the firewood industry.
 So, we’ve put together this short guide to help you avoid those nightmare scenarios.